 This is another avenue available.
-If the reason you don’t want to go to college is because you prefer hands on work to book work.
+If the reason you don’t want to go to college is that you prefer hands-on work to bookwork.
 You could consider an apprenticeship with a master craftsman or think about a job training program.
 A craftsman will teach you all he knows as you work alongside them.
 Job training will include a short training period (up to 10/12 weeks) and then you are able to start work earning a real wage.
 These jobs can be anything from a pilot to a realtor.

 Joining the military is not a decision to be taken lightly.
 However, there are great benefits to being part of the armed forces.
 It will teach you independence.
 But also how to be part of a team.
 It adds structure to people’s lives.
 It provides a salary and somewhere to live.
 The military also very much thinks about the future of each recruit.
 You have the option of contributing to an education fund (GI Bill) that enables you to attend college in the future should you choose to.
 It is a fantastic option for those that might not be clear on their future just yet.

 An internship is a good way to get some experience in a particular field.
 These positions are sometimes paid but often the experience you are gaining is in lieu of payment.
 If a company sees that you are keen there are usually education bursaries available for you to train one day a week or attend night school.
 Sometimes it is difficult to do everything.
 If you are not getting paid you may need another job and that may prohibit you from attending night school.

 If you don’t want to go to college it may be because you are totally burnt out from school.
 The thoughts of another 4 years (at least) send shivers through you.
 Maybe you should just take a year out.
 Recharge the batteries.
 Refocus the mind.
 This idea may send your parents into a tailspin.
 Before you mention this do some research.
 Have a plan.
 If you’re thinking of traveling, how are you going to fund this?
 If volunteering, where is this going to be?
 The more organized you are, the more likely this plan will come together.